BGBJ is a hostel and community hub located on a landfill site called Bantar Gebang, just outside Jakarta in Indonesia.

 We run a number of projects and activities to help fund the running and development of education and facilities such as a school, workshop, tool shed, improved sanitation and a computer lab.
 As such BGBJ is a way to provide better facilities and create sustainable pathways out of the poverty trap through education and employment.

 Families of Bantar Gebang lack consistent access to healthy, nutritional food.
 The number of meals eaten per day vary depending on what families can afford.
 Some will eat up to two meals per day, with the children buying small, cheap, unhealthy snacks throughout the day.
 These meals consist of basic ingredients like white rice and chicken or fish, and fried in low quality oil.
 While some families may have sufficient food every day, this food lacks in nutritional value because of the lack of variety in what is eaten.

 Others resort to eating and re-cooking discarded food from the landfill.
 This poses serious health risks and increases illness throughout the community, such as food poisoning, vomiting diarrhoea,and parasitic and bacterial infections.

 The Weekly Food Programme aims to provide children and young adults who attend BGBJ at least one decent meal per week.
 Providing this weekly meal will create an avenue for BGBJ to teach the children about healthy eating habits with weekly nutrition and hygiene classes.
 With these activities, we hope to tackle hunger throughout the community and raise awareness of healthy and unhealthy nutrition.

-Loopmasters financed a 6 month programme from Jan until June 2018 which help to feed 68 children each week.
+Loopmasters financed a 6 month programme from Jan until June 2018 which helps to feed 68 children a week.